 Check the Pattern Instructions.
 You should know that a lifted increase is sometimes referred to as a make one or a bar increase, so how do you know which increase to use?
 That is why it's important to check the pattern's list of terms to make sure you're performing the exact increase that the designer intended.

 Also, if abbreviations are used in the pattern, an explanation should be given somewhere in the notes for the pattern as to what the abbreviation means.

 Don't Give Up.
-It can be a little tricky the first couple of times you do a M1, as it is a little tight, but once you get the hang of it you'll be using make one everywhere you don't want your increases to be obvious.
+It can be a little tricky the first couple of times you do an M1, as it is a little tight, but once you get the hang of it, you'll be using make one everywhere you don't want your increases to be obvious.